magomimmo/modern-cljs/doc/tutorial-20.md

 ## Update dependencies and plugins

-Now that the directories layout is more consistent with the *augumented default lein template*, we can focus our attention on upating the `Enfocus` dependencies and plugins references.
+Now that the directories layout is more consistent with the *augmented default lein template*, we can focus our attention on updating the `Enfocus` dependencies and plugins references.

 ### Upgrade to lein-cljsbuild `"0.3.4"`